 - Place spinach in large bowl or serving platter and set aside.

-- Fry the bacon in a skillet or dutch oven.
+- Fry the bacon in a skillet or Dutch oven.
 Start with medium high heat and gradually reduce the heat while stirring regularly as the bacon cooks to prevent burning.
 Continue cooking until all fat is rendered and bacon is crisp.
 Remove bacon with a slotted spoon and transfer to a paper towel lined plate.
+Reserve grease.

-- If more than 3 Tbsp of bacon grease remain, discard excess.
-Heat pan with 3 Tbsp of bacon grease over medium high heat and add mushrooms and shallots.
+- If more than 3 Tablespoons of bacon grease remain, discard excess.
+Heat skillet with 3 Tablespoons of bacon grease over medium high heat and add mushrooms and shallots.
 Stir immediately to coat and then allow them to sear.
 Stir only once after they have begun to brown to prevent from burning and allow other side to brown.
-Remove sauteed mushrooms and shallot with a slotted spoon and transfer to a plate.
+Remove sautéed mushrooms and shallot with a slotted spoon and transfer to a plate.

 - Using same pan with residual bacon grease, reduce heat to the lowest setting.
 Whisk in vinegar, sugar, and dijon mustard.
 Slowly drizzle in olive oil while whisking continuously.
 Whisk in salt and pepper and add additional salt, if desired.